dimaa21/html-css-card/README.md

 Your challenge is to build out this blog preview card and get it looking as close to the design as possible.

 You can use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.

-Your users should be able to:

-- See hover and focus states for all interactive elements on the page

-Want some support on the challenge?
-[Join our community](https://www.frontendmentor.io/community) and ask questions in the **#help** channel.

 ## Result!